babeltrace2-source.ctf.fs(7) — Linux manual page

 STREAM-ID

-Stream ID if available, otherwise stream’s absolute file
+Stream ID if available, otherwise the absolute file path of

 QUERY OBJECTS top